List of highest-grossing live music artists

-Taylor Swift is the highest-grossing live music artist of all time.
+Taylor Swift is the highest-grossing live-music artist of all time.

-The highest-grossing live music artists (also known as "highest-grossing touring artists") (Note: The figures are not limited from touring and may include standalone concerts or concert residencies.) are reported by Billboard and Pollstar boxscores.
+The highest-grossing live-music artists (also known as "highest-grossing touring artists") (Note: The figures are not limited from touring and may include standalone concerts or concert residencies.) are reported by Billboard and Pollstar boxscores.
 The cumulative figures may be incomplete because not all concert dates are reported by those publications.
-For simplification, the figures are presented in nominal dollars without being adjusted for inflation, hence they do not reflect the real value of revenue from older concerts.
+For simplification, the figures are presented in nominal dollars without being adjusted for inflation, hence they do not reflect the real value of revenue from older concerts, and contemporary musicians may be overrepresented.

-Taylor Swift is the highest-grossing live music artist of all time, collecting $3 billion according to Pollstar.
-U2, Coldplay, Bruce Springsteen, Beyoncé and Elton John also passed two-billion mark in concert revenue.
+Taylor Swift is the highest-grossing live-music artist of all time, collecting $3 billion according to Pollstar.
+U2, Coldplay, Bruce Springsteen, and Elton John also passed two-billion mark in concert revenue.
 The Rolling Stones are the highest-grossing live music group of all time, collecting over $2.9 billion according to Billboard Boxscore.
-The concert industry is very male-dominated, and only five women have grossed more than $1 billion (as of 2024), with Madonna being the first.
+The concert industry is very male-dominated, and only six women have grossed more than $1 billion (as of 2026), with Madonna being the first.